dotlang/language/README.md

 ## Polymorphic function call

 You cannot have multiple functions with the same name.
 So how can you provide an operation (e.g. `draw`) for a set of types (e.g. `Circle, Square, Triangle, ...`)?
 The solution is by using compile-time dynamic sequence.
 If a sequence only contains functions, you can treat it as a function and compiler/runtime will decide which function inside the sequence to call.
-You can use `...` notation to add functions to a single sequence at compile-time and use it to call different functions based on the input type.
+You can use `&` notation to add functions to a sequence at compile-time and use it to call different functions based on the input type.

 ```
 #Suppose that we have Circle, Squanre and Triangle shapes with their corresponding draw* functions
-draw = [drawCircle, ...]
+draw = draw & [drawCircle]
 ...
-draw = [drawSquare, ...]
+draw = drw & [drawSquare]
 ...
-draw = [drawTriangle, ...]
+draw = draw & [drawTriangle]
 ...
 my_shape = process()
 draw(my_shape) #here one of three above functions will be called, depending on the actual type of my_shape